Program Requirements

 The program has as its objectives that within 3 to 5 years, our graduates will:

-- be engaged in advanced education, research, and development in materials science and engineering, including materials discovery and/or processing, and in any professional disciplines that benefit from an understanding of MSE.
+- Be engaged in advanced education, research, and development to advance materials science and engineering; or in professional disciplines that benefit from an understanding of MSE.

 - critical reasoning to identify fundamental issues and establish directions for investigation